 Volcanoes can form tsunamis through two mechanisms.
 Either they collapse or they eject matter with such strength that they uplift the water.
 In the first case, land-based volcanoes can also cause tsunamis, if they are very close to the sea.

 If you’ve ever thrown a pebble into the water, you’ve seen that it creates ripples.
-The meteorite is kind of the same thing, except it creates huge ripples.
+The meteorite works in pretty much the same way, except it creates huge ripples.
 This kind of tsunamis are really rare, but there is an instance in 1958 where such a wave was created by rockfall in Lituya Bay, Alaska.

 Tsunamis are not always colossal waves when they come into the shore.
 According to the USGS, “… most tsunamis do not result in giant breaking waves (like normal surf waves at the beach that curl over as they approach shore).
 Rather, they come in much like very strong and very fast tides (i.e., a rapid, local rise in sea level).”